sanjeevbhusal/notes/Securitypal/Slack App.md

 There are multiple ways to trigger the interaction and multiple ways a app can respond to the interaction.

 #### User Triggers the interaction
 - User can interact with your application by using app surface.
 As discussed above, app surface represents App Home, Modals and Messages.
-User can go to App Home and send a message in Messages tab.
+	- User can go to App Home and send a message in Messages tab.
 Or they can go to App Home and press some button in Home tab.
-- User can interact with your application by
+	- User can interact with your application by sending a message in a slack channel where your app is also present.
+Your app can then respond to that message.
 - User can use slash commands exposed by your application.
 #### Interaction gets Triggered without User input
 - Interactions can be scheduled at a fix time.
 For eg: Google calendar app posts a message in the Home Tab of App Surface at sharp 7 am.
 A interaction gets triggered at this time automatically and google calendar app responds by posting a message.
 This is like a cron job.
 - Interactions can be initiated by external services.
 For eg: Everytime sentry catches a error, it sends the error to a slack channel.
 The error is sent via sentry slack application.
 A interaction gets triggered when sentry catches a error and the sentry slack app responds by posting a message.
 - Interactions can be initiated because of some events.
 A user might join a channel in slack and that might trigger a interaction.
 A slack app can then respond with some welcome message.
 Although the user joined a channel and that's what caused the interaction, the joining user had no idea about the app.
 The user didnot directly interact with the application.

+### APIS in Slack

+Slack has its APIs categorized into 2 parts.
+- Events API
+- Web API

+#### Events API
+This is how slack sends a message to your application.
+Your app tells slack the events it is interested in and slack will tell your application when the event occurs.
+You specific a http endpoint (eg: securitypal.com/api/slack/) and slack will send a request with all the details of the event to the endpoint.
+When developing your app, your endpoint will be localhost.
+Since the endpoint cannot be reached via HTTP, you can instead setup a websocket connection.

+#### The Web API
+This is how your app send a message to slack.
+If your app wants to send a message in a channel in slack workspace, you can use this api.
+Like Events API, Web API is not available in socket mode.
+This makes sense since even if you are in development mode,  you can call slack's api endpoints.

+### Tools and SDKS
+Slack provides a bunch of sdks and frameworks that help you buil